iaincollins/structured-data-api/README.md

 You can use the REPLACE\_CIRCULAR\_REF environment variable just like REPLACE\_REF but to impact only schemas with circular references - so you can have schemas with circular references instead require URIs or ObjectIDs for entities they reference, instead of plain objects.

+### Data migration

+You can add and remove properties from your schema at any time - you just need to restart the server for the changes to take effect.

+If you want to edit an existing property (e.g. to rename 'surname' to 'lastName') them you'll need to also update the collection in the database manually.

+Example of a MongoDB command to rename a property in all records in the 'entities' collection:

+    db.entities.update({}, {$rename:{"surname":"lastName"}}, false, true);

+### Backup / restore

+Use the standard mongodump and mongorestore tools for backups.

+#### Backup

+    mongodump --db structured-data

+#### Restore from backup

+    mongorestore --db structured-data dump/structured-data

 ## Roadmap

 The following features are on the immediate roadmap:

-* JSON-LD support.
+* Output entities formatted as JSON-LD.
-* A web based interface with to manage entities.
+* Web based interface with to manage entities.
-* A web based interface with to manage user accounts / API keys.
+* Web based interface with to manage user accounts / API keys.
-* Add more powerful searching (e.g. free text, based on properties other than name, type and ID, etc).
+* More powerful free text searching.

 ## Contributing